 There is no Strength Factor for designated Cadet international competitions.
-A Weight Value may be assigned based on the assessment of its expected competitive strength.
+A Weight Value may be assigned based on the assessment of its expected competitive strength or conflict with a domestic national event.

-For further details regarding the point values of events for team selection, please visit http://www.usafencing.org/selection-criteria to view the 2021-22 selection criteria.
+For further details regarding the point values of events for team selection, go here.